 You might want to use this accountability as a way to start or enhance your daily gratitude practice.

 If a formal meditation practice isn’t your style, you can experiment with a brief breathing practice to help you bring awareness to the moment and calm yourself.
 Research shows that by taking a big, slow, deep inhale, and then exhaling slowly, you can calm your body’s response to stress.

 7. Practice Generosity

 While it is said that, “it is better to give than to receive,” you might not feel this around the holidays.
-The added expenses, packed stores, and overall stress that comes with holiday gift-giving might make you feel like giving is not the best way to get out of your Grinch-y attitude.
+The added expenses and overall stress that comes with holiday gift-giving might make you feel like giving is not the best way to get out of your Grinch-y attitude.

 True, heartfelt generosity doesn’t equate to stress, however.
 You can be generous with your time, your hugs, your smile, and your listening ear.
 If you do have extra funds, you can support nonprofits who might rely on end-of-year giving to support their work.

 Speaking of nonprofits, many of them can use an extra hand during the holidays.
 The need for many services may increases during the winter months.
 Find a nonprofit in your community that needs help and spend some time serving your community.